dylangleason/bowling/README.md

 make
 ```

-The program can be run again without building the image:
+The program can be run again without rebuilding the image:

 ```
 make run